zzcoppt/CarND-Advanced-Lane-Lines/writeup_template.md

                 self.detected=True
                 self.recent_fitted.append(fit)
 ```
-In the current pipline, I only use the s color channal for the color thresholding, if I used more color channals or other color spaces, and cobined all this, It will likely to better capture the lane line that what I did now.
+In the current pipline, I only use the s color channal for the color thresholding, if I

+My current pipeline are very likely fail to detecte the lane in night, where light condition are very different.
+Using more color channals or other color spaces, and cobined all this, may solve this problem, but it remain to be see.